facebook/react/docs/docs/composition-vs-inheritance.md

 Some components don't know their children ahead of time.
 This is especially common for components like `Sidebar` or `Dialog` that represent generic "boxes".

-We recommend that such components include a prop called `children` in their output:
+We recommend that such components use the special `children` prop to pass children elements directly into their output:

 ```js{4}
 function FancyBorder(props) {